RPinkha/June-Code-Jam-2024/README.md

 This map marks the locations of the top 9 national parks in the United States, chosen by highest visitor count.
 Providing a straightforward way to visualize the geographic distribution of the parks across the country.
 The geographic distribution of these top parks shows a concentration in the western United States, reflecting the region's larger wilderness areas.

 <img src="https://github.com/RPinkha/June-Code-Jam-2024/blob/main/notebook/graphs/date_est.png" alt="Date Established" style="width:800px;"/>
+This line chart visualizes the establishment dates of the top 9 national parks in the United States.
+Each point on the line represents a national park, ordered chronologically from Yellowstone (established in 1872) to Great Smoky Mountains (established in 1934).
+Based on the plot, three parks (Grand Canyon, Acadia, and Zion) were all established in 1919.
+There is a significant increase in the number of national parks established during the early 20th century, highlighting a period of heightened conservation efforts and national park creation.

 <img src="https://github.com/RPinkha/June-Code-Jam-2024/blob/main/notebook/graphs/area_date_visitor_bubble.png" alt="Area Date Visitors" style="width:800px;"/>
+This bubble chart plots the area (in km²) of the national parks against their establishment dates.
+The size of each bubble represents the number of visitors, and the colors differentiate the parks.
+Larger bubbles indicate parks with higher visitor counts.
+The chart is useful for those interested in exploring national parks and historical sites.

 <img src="https://github.com/RPinkha/June-Code-Jam-2024/blob/main/notebook/graphs/area_visitors.png" alt="Area Visitors" style="width:800px;"/>
+Above is a bubble map of the top national parks on a map of the US, where the size of the marker represents the area of the park and the color represents the number of visitors.
+This serves as a geographic frame of reference of park locations and their sizes across the country.
+Larger parks in the west like Yellowstone and Grand Canyon not only have substantial areas but also attract a good number of visitors.
+In contrast, some smaller parks in the east also see high visitor numbers.
+However, Great Smoky Mountians sees the most visitors while being the middle in terms of size.

 ## Route Optimization Strategy

+Below are conclusions based on the different routing strategies and distance calculation techniques used:
+**Haversine Distance Calculation**
+Purpose: The Haversine formula is useful for calculating the great-circle distance between two points on the Earth's surface, which is an approximation of the shortest distance over the Earth's surface.
+    Application: Ideal for quick distance estimations and initial route planning when exact road distances are not required.
+    Pros: Simple to implement, computationally efficient, and provides a good approximation for most purposes.
+    Cons: Does not account for actual travel routes, which may involve roads, detours, or obstacles, and less accurate for large distances or when precise navigation is required.

+**OSRM (Open Source Routing Machine) API**

+    Purpose: OSRM is used to calculate realistic driving routes based on road networks, considering actual driving conditions, road restrictions, and traffic data.
+    Application: Essential for detailed travel planning and navigation, ensuring that the routes are practical and follow real-world constraints.
+    Pros: Provides accurate travel routes based on actual road networks, considers driving constraints such as speed limits and one-way streets, and is useful for both shortest and fastest path calculations.
+    Cons: More complex and computationally intensive compared to the Haversine formula, requiring access to road network data and potentially an internet connection for API usage.

+**Traveling Salesman Problem (TSP) Solved with OR-Tools**

+    Purpose: The TSP finds the shortest possible route that visits each location exactly once and returns to the origin point.
+This is particularly useful for optimizing travel routes to minimize distance or time.
+    Application: Utilized for optimal route planning in various scenarios such as logistics, delivery services, and efficient trip planning.
+    Pros: OR-Tools provides robust algorithms to efficiently solve the TSP, ensuring that the best possible route is determined.
+    Cons: The problem can be computationally expensive for a large number of locations, and while OR-Tools is efficient, it still requires careful parameter tuning for best performance.

 ## Most-Visited Ordering Route Model:
 ![Most Visited Route](https://github.com/RPinkha/June-Code-Jam-2024/blob/main/notebook/graphs/most_visitied_route.png)